-7 Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
+Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
 Will foreign creditors be deemed resident as a consequence of making a loan or other extension of credit to an obligor within your jurisdiction?

-Foreign banks or other lenders do not need to seek UK regulatory approval to extend credit to an English company, and there are no exchange controls in place that would restrict payments from an English company to such foreign lenders.
+Foreign banks or other lenders do not need to seek UK regulatory approval to extend credit to a UK company, and there are no exchange controls in place that would restrict payments from a UK company to such foreign lenders.
 Corporate lenders will not be deemed UK-tax resident unless they are incorporated in the UK or are centrally managed and controlled here.
 A non-resident company that trades through a UK permanent establishment is liable to pay UK corporation tax on the profits arising from that permanent establishment.
-However, please also note question 10 in relation to withholding tax on interest payments.
+However, see also question 10 in relation to withholding tax on interest payments.